How to maximize your small apartment

 Use a bookshelf, plants, or a room divider to separate two sections of a room and create diverse spaces.

-For instance, if you’re living in a loft apartment, using dividers can be a great way to have more privacy where your bed is located.
+For instance, if you’re living in a loft apartment, using dividers can be a great way to have more privacy surrounding your bed.

-Another perk of dividers is that you can move them around.
+Another perk of dividers is that they are mobile and adjustable.

 If you get tired of having a divider or want to switch up your space, just remove it!

-With a clean and organized space, you can add your own personal touches and start making it a place you’re proud to call home.
-Although we’ve praised not having too many things, sometimes adding those little knick-knacks and plants makes your small apartment feel homier and brings joy.
+With a clean and organized space, you can add your own personal touches and begin making it a place you’re proud to call home.
+Although we also appreciate minimalism, sometimes adding those little knick-knacks and houseplants makes your small apartment feel homier and brings joy.

 Above all, keep your space simple, but don’t forget to be yourself.
 Adding your own personal touches is what will turn your apartment into a home regardless of the size.
 Don’t be nervous to play around and move things until you’re left with a space you love.
 Who knew maximizing your small apartment space could be so easy!